rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 ![vector vs linked list perf](data_oriented_design.svg)

-Data-Oriented Design is an approach to program optimisation focused on considering the features and limitations of the target hardware, and carefully controlling the memory layout of data to take advantage of those.
+Data-Oriented Design is an approach to program optimization focused on considering the features and limitations of the target hardware, and carefully controlling the memory layout of data to take advantage of those.